-- Remove the meat from the marinate, place it on cutting board and dry it with a paper towel.
-Tie the beef with kitchen string, to keep its shape during cooking.
+- Remove the meat from the marinate, place it on a cutting board and dry it with a paper towel.
+Tie the beef with kitchen string, to keep its shape during the cooking.

 - Heat a heavy-bottom pot, large enough to hold the beef and wine, over medium-high heat.
 Add oil and butter.
 Place the beef into the pot and sear it on all sides until a nice brown crust develops.